 Keen of Hamar Nature Reserve

-The island of Unst is rich with the archaelogical remains of Viking settlement.
+The island of Unst is rich with the archaeological remains of Viking settlements.
 There are at least 60 longhouses, the highest density of rural Viking sites anywhere, including Scandinavia.
 Three have been excavated and you can see a longhouse reconstruction at Haroldswick as well as the 'Skidbladner' – a replica Gokstad ship.
 Find out more on our Follow the Vikings page.

 Shetland Distillery

-The distillery at Saxa Vord is the most northerly distillery in Britain and provides guided tasting tours for visitors.
+The distillery at Saxa Vord is the most northerly in Britain and provides guided tasting tours for visitors.
 Based in the former RAF base, the Shetland Distillery Company produces Shetland Reel gin and whisky.
-Other attractions on the once-redundant site are the Saxa Vord Resort accommodation, restaurant and bar, while the proposed Shetland Space Centre is another connected venture.

 Fascinating facts